-In order to assess the feasibility of extending the KCFN to the area surrounding Licoln Prep, it is essential to establish well-defined targets for any potential work.
-The proposal that follows is intended to satisfy the following parameters:
+In order to assess the feasibility of extending the KCFN inside the UNI footprint, it is essential to define well-established targets for any potential work.
+The proposal that follows is intended to satisfy the following requirements:

-Purpose This proposal is for a pilot project intended to showcase how free networks can be used to increase the state of connectivity in Kansas City's urban core.
-Of particular interest is how those KCMSD students without in-home Internet access can brought online.
-While it is meant to serve as a potential foundation for future work, it should be capable of producing a sustainable positive impact on the neighborhood in and of itself.

-Scope The study area is bounded by Truman Road on the north, Prospect Avenue on the east, 27th Street on the south, and 71 Highway & Troost Avenue on the west, for a total area of 1.035 mi2.
-In addition to involving the School District, the project should involve an array of area residents, businesses, non-profits, and community groups.

-Coverage While the entire study area should be taken into account, residential access is the highest priority.
-At the same time, in-home coverage cannot be achieved without the involvement and investment of the community.
-Therefore, our goal should be to enable any and all blocks within the geographic scope of this effort to participate. -Figure: population density map.
-As illustrated in the figure above, those areas south and east of Lincoln Prep should receive special attention, as well as Parade Park Homes, at the northern edge of the coverage area.

-Functionality Those that elect to participate in the network, in addition to gaining access to resouces published on the KCFN, should have the ability to purchase low-cost Internet access.
-KCMSD students and faculty that live in the area should be able to access the KCMSD network via a secure, authenticated portal, and should be able to utilize the KCMSD's Internet connection.

-- Performance While exact performance figures will depend case-by-case on a number of factors, the KCFN should enable broadband connectivity capable of supporting telephony, web 2.0, and multimedia applications. - Cost The total cost of accessing the Internet via the KCFN, including hardware, should be lower than existing alternatives over the course of one year. - Sustainability Above all, this effort should aim to foster a digital commons that is sustainable in the long term focusing first and foremost on education, grassroots support, and the capacity for ongoing, organic growth.
+- Purpose This proposal is for a project intended to improve the state of connectivity for businesses and residents within the urban core, establish local hubs for connectivity and digital skills education, and demonstrate an organizing model that can be replicated in other communities. - Scope The geographical area under consideration is bounded by 22nd Street on the North, 71 Highway on the East, 52nd Street on the South, and Troost Avenue on the West.
+In addition to The UNI and UNI Partner organizations, it should involve an array of area residents, businesses, non-profits, and community groups. - Coverage The paramount concern is improving the availability of affordable residential Internet service for those within the designated geographic scope.
+While it isn't possible to guarantee coverage to 100% of residences with a community network approach, our objective should be to allow any and all blocks within the area to participate.
+This will not be possible without significant investment and involvement from within the community itself. - Functionality Those that elect to participate in the network, in addition to gaining access to resouces published on the KCFN, should have the ability to purchase low-cost Internet access. - Performance While exact performance figures will depend case-by-case on a number of factors, the KCFN should enable broadband connectivity capable of supporting telephony, web 2.0, and multimedia applications. - Cost The total cost of accessing the Internet via the KCFN, including hardware, should be lower than existing alternatives over the course of one year. - Sustainibility Above all, this effort should aim to foster a digital commons that is sustainable in the long term focusing first and foremost on education, grassroots support, and the capacity for ongoing, organic growth.